DeltaMichael/crunch/README.md

 ### Registers

-res - 32-bit register - stores the result of the last operation acc - 32-bit register - accumulator for adding, subtracting, etc flags - 8-bit register - bits are set based on result of last operation, e.g. if the result was zero, if the result was less than zero, etc. sp - 16-bit register - stores the stack pointer pc - 16-bit register - stores the program counter
+res - 32-bit register - stores the result of the last operation
+acc - 32-bit register - accumulator for adding, subtracting, etc.
+flags - 8-bit register - bits are set based on result of last operation, e.g. if the result was zero, if the result was less than zero, etc.
+sp - 16-bit register - stores the stack pointer
+pc - 16-bit register - stores the program counter

 ### Stack